perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

     garbage collector with another instance is removed.

-.. cfunction:: void sipTransferBreak(PyObject *obj)
+.. c:function:: void sipTransferBreak(PyObject *obj)

     Any association of a Python wrapped instance with regard to the cyclic garbage collector with another instance is removed.
 Ownership of the